alex-seville/blanket/README.md

 **QUnit**: Run the tests (with the 'Enable Coverage' box checked) and you'll see the coverage statistics appended below the test results.
 **Mocha**: Use the built-in reporters to output coverage details, i.e. `mocha -R html-cov > coverage.html`

+## Roll your own

+1. `git clone git@github.com:Migrii/blanket.git`
+2. `cd /blanket/lib`
+3. `node builder.js <runner>` where runner is qunit for browser based, and mocha for node based (for the moment).
+4. Your newly rolled file can be found at `/dist/mocha/blanket.js` or `/dist/qunit/blanket.js`

+Minification is built into the build script but is disabled for the time being.
+We plan on adding a variety of different command line options to allow you to create a version of blanket customized for your needs.
+Let us know what you'd like to see!

 ## Disclaimer